East African campaign (World War I): Analysis

 Views about Lettow-Vorbeck's campaign vary.
-A large number of modern historians and other researchers have continued to describe the Germans in East Africa as undefeated by the end of the war.
-A growing number of German historians have criticised this view since the 1990s, alongside other narratives about Lettow-Vorbeck as outdated, biased and based on post-war legends.
+Many modern historians and other researchers have continued to describe the Germans in East Africa as undefeated at the end of the war.
+Since the 1990s, some German historians have criticised this view and other narratives about Lettow-Vorbeck as outdated, biased and based on post-war legends.

 Society and economy

 The fighting in East Africa led to an export boom in British East Africa and an increase in the political influence of White Kenyans.
 In 1914, the Kenyan economy was in decline but because of emergency legislation giving white colonists control over black-owned land in 1915, exports rose from £3.35 million to £5.9 million by 1916.
 The increase in the value of exports was mostly due to products like raw cotton and tea.
 White control of the economy rose from 14 per cent to 70 per cent by 1919.

 The campaign and recruiting in Nyasaland contributed to the outbreak of the Chilembwe rebellion in January 1915, by John Chilembwe, an American-educated Baptist minister.
 Chilembwe was motivated by grievances against the colonial system including forced labour and racial discrimination.
 The revolt broke out in the evening of 23 January 1915 when rebels, incited by Chilembwe, attacked the headquarters of the A. L. Bruce Plantation at Magomero and killed three white colonists.
 An abortive attack on an armoury in Blantyre followed during the night.
 By the morning of 24 January the colonial authorities had mobilised the colonial militia and redeployed regular military units from the KAR.
 After a failed attack by government troops on Mbombwe on 25 January, the rebels attacked a Christian mission at Nguludi and burned it down.
 Mbombwe was retaken by government forces unopposed on 26 January.
 Many of the rebels, including Chilembwe, fled towards Portuguese Mozambique but most were captured.
 About forty rebels were executed in the aftermath and 300 were imprisoned; Chilembwe was shot dead by a police patrol near the border on 3 February.
 Although the rebellion did not achieve lasting success, it is commonly cited as a watershed in Malawian history.